 The steps for saving your computer file are quite simple.

-To for example illustrate for instance For to illustrate example an example of this For a case in point instance e.g.
+for example for instance to illustrate an example of this a case in point To illustrate Example Illustrate example For instance e.g.

 I will show you how to save the file you have just created.